KatamariJr/gorm.io/pages/docs/models.md

 }
 ```

-And you can use tag `embeddedPrefix` to add prefix to embedded fields' db name, for example:
+You can also use the tag `embeddedPrefix` to add a prefix to the embedded fields' db name, for example:

 ```go
 type Blog struct {